Axway/docker-cft/compose/README.md

 ###### 3. Stop and remove the container

-To stop and remove the container, run the command, on each Docker server:
+To stop and remove the container, run the following command on each Docker server:

 ```console
 docker-compose -f docker-compose-multinode.yml down